Breadcrumb

 Augusta University

-Presentation: "It's not the fat, it's where it's at: Adipose tissue distribution
+Presentation: "It's not the fat, it's where it's at: Adipose tissue distribution determines the cognitive effect of obesity"

 4:00 — 4:10 p.m.